Franz-Josef-Danner/tracking/README.md

 - `track_marker_size_adapt.py` – tracks one frame at a time until markers stop moving.
 - `ensure_margin_distance.py` – computes detection margin and distance based on a threshold value.
 - `update_min_marker_props.py` – keeps derived marker properties in sync with the base count.
+- `kaiser_track.py` – provides a placeholder UI panel for a future unified workflow.

 These scripts can be executed from Blender's text editor for experimentation, but the full workflow resides in `combined_cycle.py`.